Back in the 90s, there was a popular saying. If someone ticked you off, you would put up your hand and say, “talk to the hand.”

 Universal life insurance is a hard one for the everyday person to understand.
 All of its components are unbundled, meaning, in the simplest terms, you can adjust your premiums.
 You can pay a lower amount if you want.
 You can even skip a payment if you want to, provided there is sufficient cash value in the policy.

-This flexibility is also a big problem with universal life insurance.
-If its costs become too great, and there is insufficient cash value in the policy, the carrier will require you to increase your premium – sometimes substantially – to keep the policy in force.
+Flexibility becomes a double-edged sword.
+If costs become too great, and there is insufficient cash value in the policy, the carrier will require you to increase your premium – sometimes substantially – to keep the policy in force.
 This is clear from the diagram below: